SSL Security Protection Tips

 After you have finished editing your define pages (Admin > Tools > Define Pages Editor), you should protect them:

 A. Download a copy of them to your PC using your FTP software.
-They are located in the /includes/languages/english/html_includes area.
+They are located in the /includes/languages/english/html_includes folder and subfolders.

-B. Make them CHMOD 644 (or “read-only” for Windows hosts).
+B. Make them CHMOD 644 (ie: “read-only”).
 See notes above on CHMOD. /includes/languages/english/html_includes – and all files/folders underneath

 If you make them read-only, then a would-be hacker cannot edit them if they gain access to your system, unless they can get permissions to change the read-only status, which is more complicated.